Skip to main content

 • Value: /home/playwright/tests (since snapshotDir is not provided in config, it defaults to testDir)

-• Value: /home/playwright/tests (absolute path is since testDir is resolved relative to directory with config)
+• Value: /home/playwright/tests (absolute path since testDir is resolved relative to directory with config)

 • {testFileDir} - Directories in relative path from testDir to test file.